-If your version doesn not have a Group Policy Editor, you may be required to edit your registry.
+If your version doesn’t have a Group Policy Editor, you may be required to edit your registry.

 To do so, open the Registry Editor and navigate to the following key:

-Create a new Key and name it as CredUI.
+Create a new Key and name it CredUI.

-Next, in the right side, right-click and create a new DWORD and name it DisablePasswordReveal.
+Next, on the right side, right-click and create a new DWORD and name it DisablePasswordReveal.

 - If you give DisablePasswordReveal a value 1, the Password Reveal Button will be hidden.